vamsi111-tkv/vamsi111-tkv/README.md

 - 👋 Hi, I’m @vamsi111-tkv
-- 👀 I’m interested in Tibco bw 6
+- 👀 I’m interested in servicenow development
-- 🌱 I’m currently learning tibco bw
+- 🌱 I’m currently learning servicenow itsm
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---